-"Authorization cards: An authorization card is a card or document signed by the employee which states that the employee desires to be represented by an organization or individual for collective bargaining purposes, or opposes an organization or individual’s representation.
+Authorization cards: An authorization card is a card or document signed by an employee stating that the employee desires to be represented by an organization or individual for collective bargaining purposes, or opposes an organization or individual’s representation.

 National Mediation Board

-1301 K. St. NW, Suite 250 East
+1301 K Street NW, Suite 250 East

 Washington, DC 20005-7011